PPushkarev/PortfolioEng/README.md

 - Can write complex requests using subqueries
 - Familiar with the use of aliases and wildcards
-- Know the difference between joins and unions and can use them in queries
+- Can use JOINs in queries

 Python fundamentals